Echoes of

 About This Project

-This project explores the Sheng Lu Shan Gong (“Way of the Cross”) through its multiple surviving editions, treating them not as isolated devotional booklets but as windows into the regional, linguistic, and cultural diversity of Chinese Catholicism in the early twentieth century.
+This project examines Sheng Lu Shan Gong, or the 'Way of the Cross,' through the various editions of this prayer booklet, not as separate prayer materials but as a means of understanding the regional, linguistic, and cultural diversity of Chinese Catholicism in the early twentieth century.

 Welcome to the Sheng Lu Shan Gong Digital Archive